Yehya-ya/Assignment/README.md

 npm run dev
 ```

-3) Copy .env.example file to .env on the root folder and change the needed configration for the database.
+3) Copy .env.example file to .env on the root folder and change the needed configration for the database.<br>

 on windows
 ```sh
 copy .env.example .env